Cochrane News

 Cochrane is an international charity.
 For 30 years we have responded to the challenge of making vast amounts of research evidence useful for informing decisions about health.
 We do this by synthesising research findings and our work has been recognised as the international gold standard for high quality, trusted information.

 Cochrane's strength is in its collaborative, global community.
 We have 110,000+ members and supporters around the world.
 Though we are spread out across the globe, our shared passion for health evidence unites us.
-Our Central Executive Team supports this work and is divided into four directorates: Evidence Production and Methods, Publishing and Technology, Development, and Finance and Corporate Services.
+Our Central Executive Team supports this work and is divided into five directorates: Evidence Production and Methods, Publishing and Technology, Development, Chief Executive Office and Finance and Corporate Services.

 Don’t have every single qualification?
 We know that some people are less likely to apply for a job unless they are a perfect match.
 At Cochrane, we’re not looking for “perfect matches.”
 We’re looking to welcome people to our diverse, inclusive, and passionate workplace.
 So, if you’re excited about this role but don’t have every single qualification, we encourage you to apply anyway.
 Whether it’s this role or another one, you may be just the right candidate.